Taipei Economic and Cultural Representative Office: TRO in the United Kingdom

-In 1950, the UK switched recognition from the Republic of China to the People's Republic of China (PRC) shortly after its establishment, while maintaining the British Consulate in Tamsui, through which the UK continued to carry out consular and trade-related activities.
-The Consulate was closed after the UK and the PRC upgraded relations to Ambassadorial level in March 1972, and in June 1980 the building and land of the Consulate were returned to the Taiwanese government.
+In 1950, the United Kingdom switched recognition from the Republic of China to the People's Republic of China (PRC) shortly after its establishment, while maintaining the British Consulate in Tamsui, through which the United Kingdom continued to carry out consular and trade-related activities.
+The consulate was closed after the UK and the PRC upgraded relations to Ambassadorial level in March 1972, and in June 1980 the building and land of the consulate were returned to the Taiwanese government.
 The ROC government's office in the UK was set up in September 1963, and at the time was known as the Free Chinese Centre.
-In 1992, this was revised to become the Taipei Representative Office in the UK.
+In 1992, this was revised to become the Taipei Representative Office in the United Kingdom.